-Get $300 for your time when you refinance to a lower rate with them.
+Get $300 to $750 for your time when you refinance to a lower rate with them.
 More importantly, save thousands of dollars on your student loan interest.

 If you’re thinking of refinancing soon, you really should include Laurel Road in the search.